zero-radiance/zero-radiance.github.io/_source_/content/post/sampling-diffusion.md

 A couple of years ago, I worked on an [implementation](http://advances.realtimerendering.com/s2018/Efficient%20screen%20space%20subsurface%20scattering%20Siggraph%202018.pdf) of Burley's Normalized Diffusion (a.k.a.
 Disney SSS).
 The original [paper](https://graphics.pixar.com/library/ApproxBSSRDF/paper.pdf) claims that the CDF is not analytically invertible.
 I have great respect for both authors, Brent Burley and Per Christensen, so I haven't questioned their claim for a second.
 Turns out, "[Question Everything](https://www.psychologytoday.com/us/blog/connect-creativity/201311/question-everything-everywhere-forever)" is probably a better mindset.

-I've been recently alerted by [@stirners_ghost](https://twitter.com/stirners_ghost) on Twitter (thank you!) that the CDF is analytically invertible.
-In fact, the inversion process is almost trivial, as I will demonstrate below.
+I've been recently alerted by [@stirners_ghost](https://twitter.com/stirners_ghost) on Twitter (thank you!) that the CDF is, in fact, analytically invertible.
+Moreover, the inversion process is almost trivial, as I will demonstrate below.

 <!--more-->